VanOvermeire/sam-template-creator/README.md

 For example, if your handler's name is `def put_hello_world_hander(event, context)`, the function is mapped to a `PUT` to `/hello/world`.
 - if the lambda is triggered by an event source, the name should reflect this.
 For example, if s3 is the source, the name of the event should contain `s3`: `s3event` or `s3_event` or...
+If you want a cron event, you can name the event `5_hours_event` or similar and an event that runs every 5 hours will be created.

 ##### Go